Division of Hasluck

 The Division of Hasluck is an electoral division of the Australian House of Representatives, located in Western Australia.

 History

 The division was proclaimed at a redistribution of Western Australia's electoral divisions on 20 November 2000, and first contested at the 2001 federal election.
-The eponyms of the division are Sir Paul Hasluck, the member for the Division of Curtin in the House of Representatives from 1949 to 1969 and subsequently the Governor-General of Australia from 1969 to 1974, and his wife, Dame Alexandra Hasluck, an author.
+The eponyms of the division are Paul Hasluck, the member for the Division of Curtin in the House of Representatives from 1949 to 1969 and subsequently the Governor-General of Australia from 1969 to 1974, and his wife, Alexandra Hasluck, an author.

-Hasluck is a marginal seat and changed hands between the Labor Party and Liberal Party at the first four elections it was contested.
+Hasluck has been a marginal seat and changed hands between the Labor Party and Liberal Party at the first four elections it was contested.
 At the 2013 federal election there was a swing towards the incumbent Liberal member Ken Wyatt, breaking this pattern.
 Wyatt was the first Indigenous Australian member of the House of Representatives.
+Wyatt was reelected in 2016, and in 2019.
+However, in 2022, amid a 10.55 swing to Labor on the two-party-preferred vote in Western Australia, Wyatt suffered a similar 12-point swing to go down to defeat against the ALP's Tania Lawrence.
+Three years later, Lawrence was reelected with another 6-point swing to her, rendering the seat technically safe for Labor.

 Geography

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 From its creation at the 2001 election to the 2013 election, the Division of Hasluck was a north-south arc across Perth's eastern suburbs from Southern River/Gosnells (in the City of Gosnells) in the south to Caversham/Midland (in the City of Swan) in the north.
 It also incorporated the more urbanised western parts of what was then the Shire of Kalamunda, such as Forrestfield and Kalamunda, and the Shire of Mundaring.